Juanju97/ea-associate-test/README.md

 ![title](images/methodology.png)

+This work flow has been developed since Friday, July 31 when I start analyzing the problem statement an start creating this repository, until deadline date on Tuesday, August 4.

-For each task in this flow work, there is a notebook where all the research and implementation has been done.
+For each task in this roadmap, there is a notebook where all the research and implementation has been done.
 Please, check them out:

  * [Data Exploration](notebooks/2.%20Data%20Exploration.ipynb)